-Sweating disturbances are typically the first indication of Ross syndrome, and they are a diagnostic prerequisite.
-The majority of patients are unaware of their anhidrotic areas and usually present with patchy localized hyperhidrosis.
-In Ross syndrome, hyperhidrosis is a compensatory mechanism that often affects unilateral regions of the trunk, most frequently between the T5 and T12 dermatomes.
-A decrease or absence of deep tendon reflexes during a neurological examination is the second most reliable indicator.
-Given that our patient's ocular characteristics were lacking at the time of initial presentation, incomplete or partial Ross syndrome may be the cause.^[2] Long-term follow-up and evaluation are mandatory to watch for the development of other associated features of dysautonomia as well as ocular features.
+Figure 3: Homogenous dermal hyalinization with scattered eccrine glands over the affected side (Hematoxylin and eosin stain, $\times 40$ ). of deep tendon reflexes during a neurological examination is the second most reliable indicator.
+Given that our patient's ocular characteristics were lacking at the time of initial presentation, incomplete or partial Ross syndrome may be the cause.[2]
+Long-term follow-up and evaluation are mandatory to watch for the development of other associated features of dysautonomia as well as ocular features.
 The darkening over the hyperhidrotic areas was a unique cutaneous characteristic observed in our patient.
-After a comprehensive review of the literature, it was discovered that there have only been four reports of similar cases of Ross syndrome with pigmentary alterations from India to date.^[4]
+After a comprehensive review of the literature, it was discovered that there have only been four reports of similar cases of Ross syndrome with pigmentary alterations from India to date.[4]

-Figure 3: Homogenous dermal hyalinization with scattered eccrine glands over the affected side (Eosin and hematoxylin stain, ×40 magnification).

 The treatment choices for this illness are limited.
-Wearing moist clothing during physical exertion can help avoid hyperthermia and hyperhidrosis, as can iontophoresis and botulinum toxin injections.^[3] Recently, topical glycopyrrolate was tested for the treatment of compensatory hyperhidrosis and found to be successful.^[5] The first point of consultation varies from patient to patient, depending on the symptomatology and timing of symptom onset.
+Wearing moist clothing during physical exertion can help avoid hyperthermia and hyperhidrosis, as can iontophoresis and botulinum toxin injections.[3]
+Recently, topical glycopyrrolate was tested for the treatment of compensatory hyperhidrosis and found to be successful.[5]
+The first point of consultation varies from patient to patient, depending on the symptomatology and timing of symptom onset.
 Unfortunately, many cases may go undiagnosed or be misdiagnosed.
 An accurate diagnosis can assist reduce the patient's worry and, thereby, enhance their quality of life.
 The relevance of this case report is from the identification of certain cutaneous lesions that led to the diagnosis of autonomic nerve dysfunction.
+Ethical approval The Institutional Review Board approval is not required.